OffchainLabs/zig-on-stylus/README.md

-# Stylus Zig Example Program
+# Ethereum Compatible Smart Contracts In Zig

-This PR implements a smart contract containing the [sieve of erathosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) algorithm to compute prime numbers in Zig.
-This program can be deployed as a WASM smart contract to [Arbitrum Stylus](https://arbitrum.io/stylus).
+This PR implements a smart contract containing the [sieve of erathosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) algorithm to compute prime numbers in the [Zig](https://ziglang.org) programming language.
+This code can be deployed as a WASM smart contract to [Arbitrum Stylus](https://arbitrum.io/stylus).

+Arbitrum Stylus is an Ethereum scaling solution which allows developers to write EVM and WASM smart contracts.

 ```c#
 fn sieve_of_erathosthenes(comptime limit: usize, nth: u16) bool {